 Importing Animals into Tasmania

-Animals and necessary paperwork must be presented for inspection upon arrival in Tasmania.
-A fee will be charged for this inspection.
+Animals and necessary paperwork must be presented to a Biosecurity Inspector upon arrival in Tasmania.
+Inspection fees apply.